0xHumban/AVAX-Wallet-Solidity/README.md

-# ETH / AVAX Wallet Solidity
+# AVAX Wallet in Solidity
  A traditional ETH wallet with solidity.

  Deploy on Avax Fuji Testnet.